menandmice/micetro_docs/guides/implementation/system-requirements.rst

 * Akamai

 ..
-[7] Micetro is available to install directly from the Azure Marketplace.
+[7] the Men&Mice Suite is available to install directly from the Azure Marketplace.

 Supported browsers (Web Application)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^